-Saris and punjabi suits in Singapore
+Saris & punjabi suits in Singapore

 We love any festive occasion that calls for an opportunity to buy new clothes.
 With Deepavali, getting a new outfit is tradition, and is said to be a form of protection from bad spirits and negativity.

-1. Purple Tulsi – Next-day delivery for last minute outfit shopping
+1. Purple Tulsi – Next-day delivery for last-minute outfit shopping

 If you’re one to put off shopping for your new outfit to the very last minute, we’ll save you the panic and anxiety of tracking packages and direct you straight to Purple Tulsi.

-Image credit: Purple Tulsi
+Image adapted from: Purple Tulsi

 The online retailer offers next-day delivery on more than 230 items, including accessories, so you’ll have a complete ensemble posted right to your doorstep.
 There are also matching Punjabi suits for couples, so even your procrastinating partner will have something new to wear during visits.